 Convenience is the name of the game for the LoanBuilder program.

-With short-term lines of credit, you’ll have access to a pool of funds that you can tap into for any business-related expenses.
+With business lines of credit, you’ll have access to a pool of funds that you can tap into for any business-related expenses.
 You only pay interest on the amount you draw, and once you pay it back with interest, your credit line gets refilled to its original amount.

-Here’s a list of the documents you’ll need to apply:
+That said, here’s a list of the documents you’ll need to apply:

-The next close-to no doc business loan is invoice financing.
+Our final close-to-no doc business loan is invoice financing.

 Invoice financing essentially gives you an advance on your outstanding invoices, freeing up your cash flow.
 Invoice financing companies advance you a lump sum amount that’s typically a large percentage of the value of the outstanding invoice in question—around 85%.